Varalaru: Plot

 It is then revealed that Jeeva, Vishnu's younger twin, had taken over his identity, took money from the bank, got drunk, went to Divya's place and attempted to rape her cousin.
 Jeeva hates Shivashankar for abandoning him and his mentally-challenged mother Gayathri.
 Later, Divya manages to sneak into Vishnu's room in the hospital and believes that he is innocent.
 She leaves and shortly afterwards, Jeeva appears, smuggles Vishnu out of the hospital, takes over his identity and goes to kill Shivashankar.
 The father realises that it is not his son after he gets a call from Vishnu and gets out of his wheelchair to defend himself, much to Jeeva's surprise.
 Vishnu arrives at the scene, surprised that his father is able to walk and demands an explanation.
 The film goes to a flashback.

 Shivashankar was a Bharatanatyam dancer who behaved effeminately due to dancing and the upbringing by his mother, whom he loved dearly.
 His mother had arranged for Shivashankar to marry Gayathri, who was her friend's daughter.
 He agreed but Gayathri rejected Shivashankar for being too effeminate and insulted him in front of the wedding guests.
 Unable to bear the embarrassment, Shivashankar's mother died on the spot.
 Enraged, Shivashankar raped Gayathri, who became pregnant.
 The doctor refused to perform an abortion, leading to Vishnu's birth.
 Shivashankar took Vishnu from Gayathri, saying that the child would be the only hope of his life.
 But, unknown to Shivashankar, right after he left Gayathri gave birth to the baby's twin, Jeeva.

 Jeeva now threatens to kill Shivashankar at Vishnu's and Divya's wedding.
 Shivashankar fights with Jeeva and attempts to stop him.
-Jeeva points a gun at Shivashankar and reveals that he is also Shivashankar's son and the reason for why he came to kill Shivashankar.
+Jeeva points a gun at Shivashankar and reveals that he is also Shivashankar's son and the reason why he came to kill Shivashankar.
 Jeeva's grandmother also tells Shivashankar that he is also his son and that Gayathri actually became insane when baby Jeeva was about to get hit by a lorry.
 Jeeva realises his mistake.
 He wants Shivashankar to shoot him, but a police officer mistakenly thinks that Jeeva is pointing the gun at Shivashankar.
 He fires at Jeeva, but Shivashankar intervenes, gets shot in the attack and dies.
 Jeeva accepts Shivashankar's apology and is then jailed.